daomeow/travel-tracker/README.md

 * Navigate to Trip Request to `POST`, a new trip, after all inputs are filled in
 * Travelers can calculate trip costs prior to submitting their form
 ---
+## Next Steps
+* Add an administrative view to accepting pending trip requests
+* Add a search bar to search travelers, trips and destinations
+* Include animation in styling

+---
 ## Goals and Objectives

+* Create a robust test suite that thoroughly tests all functionality of a client-side application
+* Solidify the code review process
 * Use OOP to drive the design of the application and the code
 * Work with an API to send and receive data
-* Solidify the code review process
-* Create a robust test suite that thoroughly tests all functionality of a client-side application

 ---
 ## Technologies
 * Fetch API
+* Javascript
+* Mocha and Chai
+* Sass
 * Webpack
-* Sass
-* Mocha and Chai
-* Javascript

 ---

 ## Setup